RumenBlack84/homelab/README.md

-# Homelab
+# Home Lab

-A repo to track and preserve my homelab automations and configurations
+A repo to track and preserve my home lab automations and configurations